 “As you blocked me.”

 Confrontation.
 The bane of all herbivores.
 She closed her eyes and shuddered at the memories of the T-Rump stalking her.
 Shut it out.
 Just shut it out.
-She found the center of her happy place and once more opened her eyes.
+She found the center of her happy place and opened her eyes again.
 Blinking once, twice, she focused on the aging dinosaur glaring down at her.
 It was the Berniesaurus.

 “Bernie?
 What are you doing here?”